mpjashby/crimedata/README.md

 ## Examples

-Data can be downloaded by year:
+Data can be downloaded by year.
+By default (i.e. if the `type` argument is not specified) a 1% sample of the available data are returned.

 ``` r
 library(crimedata)